resh2024/CST8911_Midterm_Project/midterm.md

 ![alt text](image-11.png)

+- Created a new HTTP trigger function named getTrigger.
+This function allows users to send a GET request and receive data from the database.The authorization is kept at Function app for basic authentication while testing.

 ### postTrigger

 ![alt text](image-12.png)

+- Created another HTTP tirgger functions named postTrigger.
+This function handles POST requests to add new data to the database.
+Used the same Function authorization level for consistency with the GET trigger.

 ### Adding the cosmoDB primary connection string

 ![alt text](image-5.png)

+- Added the Cosmos DB connection string to the Function App’s environment variables.
+This allows the Function App to securely connect to the database without exposing credentials in code.

 ### Where the cosmoDB primary connection String is located

 ![alt text](image-6.png)

+-
 ## Creating a Javascript function that fetches all data from the database

 ![alt text](image-8.png)